Admetus of Pherae: Mythology

-Divine herdsman
+Relationship with Apollo

 Admetus was famed for his hospitality and justice.
 When Apollo was sentenced to a year of servitude to a mortal as punishment for killing Delphyne, or as later tradition has it, the Cyclopes, the god was sent to Admetus' home to serve as his herdsman.
 Apollo in recompense for Admetus' treatment made all the cows bear twins while he served as his cowherd.

 The romantic nature of their relationship was first described by Callimachus of Alexandria, who wrote that Apollo was "fired with love" for Admetus.
 Plutarch lists Admetus as one of Apollo's lovers and says that Apollo served Admetus because he doted upon him.
 Latin poet Ovid in his Ars Amatoria said that even though he was a god, Apollo forsook his pride and stayed in as a servant for the sake of Admetus.
 Tibullus describes Apollo's love to the king as servitium amoris (slavery of love) and asserts that Apollo became his servant not by force but by choice.

+Marriage to Alcestis

 Apollo later helped Admetus win the hand of Alcestis, the daughter of Pelias, king of Iolcus.
 Alcestis had so many suitors that Pelias set an apparently impossible task to the suitors—to win the hand of Alcestis, they must yoke a boar and a lion to a chariot.
 Apollo harnessed the yoke with the animals and Admetus drove the chariot to Pelias, and thus married Alcestis.

 Admetus, however, neglected to sacrifice to Artemis, Apollo's sister.
 The offended goddess filled the bridal chamber with snakes and again, Apollo came to Admetus' aid.
 Apollo advised Admetus to sacrifice to Artemis, and the goddess removed the snakes.

 Heroism of Alcestis

 The greatest aid Apollo gave to Admetus was persuading the Fates to reprieve Admetus of his fated day of death.
-According to Aeschylus Apollo made the Fates drunk, and the Fates agreed to reprieve Admetus if he could find someone to die in his place.
-Admetus initially believed that one of his aged parents would happily take their son's place of death.
+According to Aeschylus, Apollo made the Fates drunk, and the Fates agreed to reprieve Admetus if he could find someone to die in his place.
+Admetus initially believed that one of his aged parents such as his father Pheres would happily take their son's place of death.
 When they were unwilling, Alcestis instead died for Admetus.

 The scene of death is described in Euripides' play Alcestis, where Thanatos, the god of death, takes Alcestis to the Underworld.
 As Alcestis descends, Admetus discovers that he actually does not want to live: